 James has a BSc (Hons) in Civil Engineering from Edinburgh University and is a member of the Institution of Civil Engineers.

 Peter Whitbread is a Chartered Quantity Surveyor with over 35 years of experience in the oil & gas services sector, with extensive experience in managing marine construction companies and in the direct project management of a wide range of major marine projects, heavy marine equipment and vessels.
 Peter joined Lamprell in 1992, and was the Chief Executive Officer of the Group until May 2009 and was also the Chairman of the Group until 5 February 2008.
 He was appointed as the Director of International Development in May 2009.
 During his career he has held a number of other senior management positions and directorships with marine construction companies in the Middle East region.
-Peter Whitbread was appointed to the Board on 4 October 2012 as part of changes to the Board.
+Mr. Whitbread was appointed to the Board on 4 October 2012 as part of changes to the Board.